Logo of Physical Augmented Reality Therapy

 Due to project time constraints, there were limitations regarding post-design validation data.
 However, the product validation methodology was to leverage Microsoft product desirability methods to determine market feasibility.
 Based on the data, the team would've either moved forward with product launch + implementation or back into design development.
 The products were also visually displayed at an exhibition.

-The exhibition hosted a proof-of-concept of the WebXR + Web portal product and product design artifacts to communicate the design process.
+The final product publicly showcased with live demonstrations a proof-of-concept of the WebXR + Web portal product and product design artifacts to communicate the design process including the opportunity for user feedback gathered during the event.

 Learning Outcomes